Budibase/website/content/blog/updates/2024/wrapping-up-q2.md

 draft: false
 ---

 We spent Q2 delivering several new components and quality-of-life improvements.
+We also ran our first workshop!
+Read on to find out more.

 ### Modal component
 This week, we released this new modal component.
 Modals are a great way to focus the app's interface on a specific experience.
 The new modal component comes in different sizes, and the design experience is similar to the existing Side Panel component.
 Kudos to [Gerard](https://github.com/Ghrehh) for getting this out before the end of quarter.
 Discover more about the [modal component](https://docs.budibase.com/changelog/modal-component).